The eye socket, or orbit, is the bony cup surrounding your eye. Seven different bones make up the socket.

 If you have surgery, you may be given the option of an overnight stay in the hospital or surgical facility.
 Once home, you’ll need assistance for at least two to four days.

 Your doctor will likely prescribe oral antibiotics, corticosteroids like prednisone, and pain killers, usually for a week.
 The surgeon will likely advise you to use ice packs on the area for a week.
-You’ll need to rest, avoid blowing your nose, and avoid strenuous activity for at least two to three weeks after surgery.
+You’ll need to rest, avoid blowing your nose, and avoid strenuous activity for

 You’ll be asked to return to the doctor within a few days after surgery, and probably again within the next two weeks.